JayakrishnanAjayakumar/Personal_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Jayakrishnan Ajayakumar is a Research Associate in the Department of Population and Quantitative Health Sciences at the School of Medicine in Case Western Reserve University.
+His research is focused on spatial computing with a particular emphasis on developing efficient and scalable software solutions to synthesize and contextualize fine-scale spatial data from a variety of sources such as Spatial Videos, Spatial Video Geonarratives, and geo-spatial social media platforms.
+Along with spatial computing, he is also interested in utilizing parallel computation for solving data challenges related to spatial big data and in developing novel methodologies for preserving spatial confidentiality.
+He is also the lab manager for GIS Health & Hazards Lab at Case Western Reserve University.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/JayakrishnanAjayakumar-CV.pdf" "newtab" >}}CV{{< /staticref >}}.